Five of Wands meaning

 Five of Wands yes or no

 The Five of Wands suggests being challenged in some way and having to defend yourself against others.
 It brings with it feelings of struggle, anxiety, and overall unease with internal battles yet to come.
 The negative foreboding presented with this card provides an answer of no.

-Keywords: tarot cards, tarot meanings, Five of Wands tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Five of Wands tarot card mean, reversed meaning